-The Fraser Clinical Psychology Postdoctoral Residency program emphasizes generalist training in child and adolescent clinical psychology with unique specialized training opportunities in autism spectrum disorders, child and adolescent mental health and neuropsychology.
-Both clinical services tracks provide experiences that promote the development of advanced knowledge, skills and competencies aligned with the program’s overarching goals and objectives.
+The Fraser Clinical Psychology Postdoctoral Residency program emphasizes generalist training in child and adolescent clinical psychology with unique specialized training opportunities in autism spectrum disorders, child and adolescent mental health and psychological and neuropsychological assessment.
+Both clinical service tracks provide experiences that promote the development of advanced knowledge, skills and competencies aligned with the program’s overarching goals and objectives.
 Our program is designed to prepare residents for an early career in these areas of professional practice.

 The Training Track option #1 combines Fraser Autism and Mental Health psychological evaluations (e.g., early childhood evaluations, child and adolescent evaluations, adult autism evaluations) and an outpatient caseload.
 Residents are expected to complete two evaluations per week, along with one hour of supervision.
 The typical outpatient intervention caseload for each resident includes seven to eight outpatient psychotherapy cases (children/adolescents, adults, families, groups), with clientele drawn from the Mental Health and Autism programs.
 Another hour is spent in supervision related to intervention.